 For those of you who don’t know, the keto diet was developed in 1923 at the Mayo Clinic as a treatment for epilepsy.
 (And it still is.)
-Today the keto diet has been studied for many conditions including Alzheimer’s dementia, cognitive decline, heart disease, Polycystic Ovarian Syndrome (PCOS), and acne.
+Today the keto diet has been studied for many conditions.
+These include Alzheimer’s dementia, cognitive decline, heart disease, Polycystic Ovarian Syndrome (PCOS), and acne.
 In many cases, the keto diet showed some success, especially for those struggling with obesity.

 For those looking to lose significant weight, keto is often thought of as a miracle cure.
 (Who doesn’t love stuff wrapped in bacon, right?)
-But the current mainstream keto diet, very high in fat and protein and very low in carbohydrates, can have a negative effect on our long-term health.
+But the current mainstream keto diet is high in fat and protein and very low in carbohydrates.
+Consequently, it can have a negative effect on our long-term health.

 Without carbohydrates, our body doesn’t have its preferred source of energy, glucose.
 When we limit our carbohydrate intake, our body produces ketones to use for energy in place of glucose.

-Registered dietician Melanie Betz, the face behind the successful Kidney Stone Dietician blog, has a very comprehensive review of this process and the difference between the modern keto and the classical keto diet commonly used for epilepsy treatment.
+Registered dietician Melanie Betz, the face behind the successful Kidney Stone Dietician blog, has a very comprehensive review of this process.
+Betz also explains the difference between the modern keto and the classical keto diet commonly used for epilepsy treatment.

-She talks about how the keto diet has been, “somewhat hijacked by diet culture” and that a “true keto diet only has about 4% of calories from carbohydrates and limits protein.”
+She talks about how the keto diet has been, “somewhat hijacked by diet culture”.
+Also, how “true keto diet only has about 4% of calories from carbohydrates and limits protein.”

 How to do Keto Safely for Kidney Stones

-From our research, it seems that a keto diet that places too much emphasis on fat, salt, and animal protein, and limits calcium from dairy, fruits, and vegetables, will likely increase your risk of forming kidney stones at some point.
+From our research, it seems that a keto diet that places too much emphasis on fat, salt, and animal protein.
+It also limits calcium from dairy, fruits, and vegetables.
+This will likely increase your risk of forming kidney stones at some point.

 So what to do?

 We suggest looking to a more plant-based diet and avoiding high oxalate foods that are known to increase your risk of kidney stone development.
-However, if your doctor has suggested adopting a keto diet for weight loss or another medical condition, we recommend also investing in an alkali citrate supplement, like Moonstone Stone Stopper™, to help counterbalance the potential stress on your kidneys.
+However, if your doctor has suggested adopting a keto diet for weight loss or another medical condition, we recommend also investing in an alkali citrate supplement.
+Moonstone Stone Stopper™ can help counterbalance the potential stress on your kidneys.